Why Our Prayers Go Unanswered

 Why do prayers go unanswered?

-The real reason is that God answers prayer mostly through us, and we’re either to busy, to cheap, too wounded, or too ill-equipped to be the answer to the prayers of others.
+The real reason is that God answers prayer primarily through us.
+And we’re either to busy, to cheap, too wounded, or too ill-equipped to be the answer to the prayers of others.

 We blow off the dream He gives us instructing us to help a relative.
 The waitress who prays for extra tip money has her prayers dashed by the very people God wanted to use to answer them.
 The sick who pray for healing have their prayers ignored because we’re unwilling to lay hands on them.
 The neighbor, who’s been praying to God for help with their yard work has their prayers fall to the ground because we don’t realize God has been nudging us to help them.

 Please don’t take this as condemnation for something you’ve failed to do.
 It’s never my intent to condemn anyone.
-Everything we do should be done out of a place of resting in the fact that God is pleased with us, and not out of condemnation, guilt, or a need to please a God who is disappointed with us.
+Everything we do should be done out of a place of rest in the knowledge that God is pleased with us, and not out of condemnation, guilt, or a need to please a God who is disappointed.
 He is not disappointed with you.
 He’s quite okay with where you’re at.
 But you might ask yourself if He’s been nudging you to step up your game a little.

 Maybe you need help understanding what He’s has called you to do and how you’re supposed to do it.
 Maybe you’re not even sure you’re hearing Him at all.
 That’s okay.
 I can help.

 I can’t free up five hours a day in your schedule or give you more compassion.
 Those are things you and God need to sort out, and He’s great in those departments.
 But I can teach you how to exercise the power and authority He’s given you.
 And if you’re already on the road to living as an ambassador of the kingdom, I might be able to move you a little further down the road.
 All you need to do to enlist my help is sign up for my e-mail list, or read a few more posts.
 Maybe listen to a podcast or pick up one of my books.
 If you need training and equipping, I have plenty of resources to help.